Ericsson/ecaudit/UPGRADING.md

 Check out the [change log](CHANGES.md) for a full list of new features and fixes.

+## To version 3.0.x

+Administrators should be aware of the following changes when upgrading to version 3.0.0 or later. ecAudit can be upgraded to 3.0.x from version 2.x.x as long as these and any intermediate upgrade instructions are observed. ecAudit 0.x.x or 1.x.x must be upgraded to 2.x.x before upgrading to 3.x.x.

+The command to drop legacy audit whitelist table is removed in 3.0.0, if ecAudit was updated from 0.x.x or 1.x.x to 2.x.x the legacy table must be dropped before upgrading to 3.x.x

 ## To version 2.5.x

 Administrators should be aware of the following changes when upgrading to version 2.5.0 or later.